Category Archives: new zealand

 8) The romance-less nature of guys on the pull quickly became apparent.
 I had been told that Kiwi guys aren’t a good catch (by a Kiwi girl, before you say anything), that their style was overtly direct and that they played a game of averages.
 Others argue that alcohol is absolutely necessary to fuel the fire, so to speak.
 When I met Tim in a bar in Auckland he quickly said ‘I’m here to pick up a girl’, whilst another guy I barely knew from the hostel blurted out: ‘I’d love to see you in a really short skirt’.
 Eeeeuww!
 Well it’s never going to happen.
 Goodbye!
 But maybe this honest approach makes for less misunderstandings?!
 And it’s also worth remembering that on the whole, Kiwi guys are a good-looking, straightforward and athletic bunch.
 With a supposed drought of single Kiwi guys, if you’ve got a good ‘un, hang on to him!

 9) People on P scare me.
-Not that I’ve met any, but I’ve been warned on many occasions to stay clear.
+Since being in New Zealand I’ve been warned on many occasions to stay clear.
 And as one old boy told me whilst puffing on a joint: ‘I used to live in London back in the ‘60s, tried everything going, but I won’t touch P. It’s bad news.’
 Clearly it brings out the worst in people and does some bad, bad stuff to the body.

 http://www.telegraph.co.uk/health/healthpicturegalleries/6454944/Faces-of-Meth-the-long-term-effects-of-crystal-meth-or-methamphetamine.html

 P (standing for ‘pure’) is methamphetamine, often cooked up in ‘clan labs’ – people’s own kitchens.
 It is shown to be highly addictive and massively destructive to families and communities.
-Many Kiwis I met knew of P and talked about problems with P, and statistically, it’s clear that New Zealand is doing some serious battle with the drug.
+Many Kiwis I met talked about problems with P, and statistically, it’s clear that New Zealand is doing some serious battle with the drug.

 10) I was on the lookout for a hooded black top and decided to try on one of the Icebreaker merino tops.
 It was amazing.
 The sleeves were perfect for my long, gawky arms, the material lowered beautifully at the back and the overall fit was snug.
 On a travelling budget, I couldn’t justify the price but wouldn’t it be sweet if the guys from Icebreaker decided to send me a free sample so that I could advertise it in action as I travelled?!
 Ah!
 A girl can but dream.